emmt/ScientificCameras.jl/README.md

 eventually finalized by Julia's garbage collector.
 It may be necessary to close the camera to disconnect it from the hardware so that it is immediately available for some other purposes.

+### Pixel formats

+`ScientificCameras.PixelFormat{N}` is the super-type of the various pixel formats and is parameterized by `N` the number of bits per pixel.
+In order to avoid prefixing pixel formats by ``ScientificCameras.`, you may add:

+    using ScientificCameras.PixelFormats

+to your code, as `using ScientificCameras` only imports public methods defined by the package (no types).
+If what follows, it is assumed that `ScientificCameras.PixelFormats` has been imported with `using`.

+Actual pixel formats are concrete sub-types of `PixelFormat{N}`.
+The type hierarchy is:

+    PixelFormat{N} (abstract)
+     |- Monochrome{N} (concrete)
+     `- ColorFormat{N} (abstract)
+         |- RGB{N} (concrete)
+         |- BGR{N} (concrete)
+         |- XRGB{N} (concrete)
+         |- XBGR{N} (concrete)
+         |- RGBX{N} (concrete)
+         |- BGRX{N} (concrete)
+         |- BayerFormat{N} (abstract)
+         |   |- BayerRGGB{N} (concrete)
+         |   |- BayerGRBG{N} (concrete)
+         |   |- BayerBGGR{N} (concrete)
+         |   `- BayerBGGR{N} (concrete)
+         `- YUV422 (concrete)
+       (etc.)

+Note that *concrete* types (the leaves of the above tree) are all singletons.
+This system forbids to have concrete definitions which provide an equivalent Julia *bits*, that is *plain data*, type.
+This is not really an isssue since pixel formats are just meant to describe the pixel format used by a camera, not to provide Julia equivalent bits types.
+To get the equivalent bits type (when it exists), call:

+    equivalentbitstype(format)

+which returns `Void` when there is no possible exact equivalence.

+### Choosing the pixel format

+There are two pixel formats: one, say `campix`, corresponding to the data sent by the camera and the other, say `bufpix`, corresponding to the pixels in the captured images.
+To retrieve these pixel formats, just do:

+    campix, bufpix = getpixelformat(cam)

+To change the pixel format(s), do:

+    setpixelformat!(cam, pix)

+to use the same pixel format for the camera and the captured images, or:

+    setpixelformat!(cam, campix, bufpix)

+to set possibly different pixel formats.
+Not all hardware support all combination of pixel formats.

+Because not all pixel formats are exactly representable by a Julia bits type, the type of the elements of the Julia arrays used as image buffers has also to be taken into account.
+When capturing images, the type, say `T`, of the elements of the Julia arrays used as image buffers may be specified as follows:

+    imgs = read(cam, T, n)

+for sequential acquisition of `n` images, or:

+    imgs = start(cam, T, n)

+for continuous acquisition using `n` image buffers.
+An image buffer, `imgs[k]`, is a regular Julia 2D array whose element type is `T`, whose first dimension is set so as to store the binary data of a single line of the captured image (with pixel format `bufpix`) with possible padding, and whose second dimension is the number of lines in the captured image.

+If the type `T` of the array elements is not specified, the method `getcapturebitstype(cam)` is used to find a Julia bits type corresponding to the image buffers pixel format `bufpix`.
+If there are no equivalent bits types, `getcapturebitstype(cam)` yields `UInt8` (*i.e.* image buffers are stored as 2D byte arrays in Julia).

+To avoid unpacking pixel values, it is advisable to choose a pixel format, `bufpix`, for the image buffers which is close to the camera pixel format `campix` while having an exact equivalent Julia bits type.

 ## Implementing a concrete interface